History of Tristan da Cunha: 21st century

 On 13 February 2008, fire destroyed the fishing factory and the four generators that supplied power to the island.
 Backup generators were used to power the hospital and give power for part of the day to the rest of the island.
 Power was on during the day and early evening and candlelight was used the rest of the time.
 On 14 March 2008, new generators were installed and uninterrupted power was restored.
 This fire was devastating to the island because fishing is a mainstay of the economy.
 Royal Engineers from the British Army worked on the harbour to help maintain it, as everything comes and goes by sea.
 This was supported by a LSDA vessel Lyme Bay from the Royal Fleet Auxiliary.
-The concrete topping put in place has subsequently been badly damaged and on-going repairs will be required to keep the harbour from breaking apart in winter storms.
+The concrete topping put in place has subsequently been badly damaged and ongoing repairs will be required to keep the harbour from breaking apart in winter storms.

 On 16 March 2011, the Maltese-registered freighter MS Oliva ran aground on Nightingale Island, spilling tons of heavy fuel oil into the ocean.
 The crew were rescued, but the ship broke up, leaving an oil slick that surrounded the island, threatening its population of rockhopper penguins.
 Nightingale Island has no fresh water, so the penguins were transported to Tristan da Cunha for cleaning.
 The Greek captain and his 21 Filipino crew stayed in Edinburgh of the Seven Seas and assisted the islanders in their work.

 In November 2011 the Volvo Ocean Race boat Puma's Mar Mostro headed to the island after the mast came down to meet a supporting vessel in the first leg between Alicante (Spain) and Cape Town (South Africa).
 This event put the archipelago in the world press that were reporting the race, making it known to a larger public.